awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 Some of the stored procedures require that you provide an Amazon Resource Name \(ARN\) to your Amazon S3 bucket and file\.
 The format for your ARN is `arn:aws:s3:::bucket_name/file_name.extension`\.
 Amazon S3 doesn't require an account number or AWS Region in ARNs\.

-If you also provide an optional AWS KMS encryption key, the format for the ARN of the key is `arn:aws:kms:region:account-id:key/key-id`\.
+If you also provide an optional AWS KMS customer master key \(CMK\), the format for the ARN of the key is `arn:aws:kms:region:account-id:key/key-id`\.
 For more information, see [ Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.
 You must use a symmetric AWS KMS CMK to encrypt your backups\.
 Amazon RDS doesn't support asymmetric CMKs\.
 For more information, see [Using Symmetric and Asymmetric Keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.

 **Note**
-Whether or not you use a KMS key, the native backup and restore tasks enable server\-side Advanced Encryption Standard \(AES\) 256\-bit encryption by default for files uploaded to S3\.
+Whether or not you use a KMS CMK, the native backup and restore tasks enable server\-side Advanced Encryption Standard \(AES\) 256\-bit encryption by default for files uploaded to S3\.

 For instructions on how to call each stored procedure, see the following topics:
 + [Backing Up a Database](#SQLServer.Procedural.Importing.Native.Using.Backup)